parksb/x/.github/ISSUE_TEMPLATE/new-file-template.md

 ---
-name: New file template
+name: New image template
-about: A template for uploading a new file.
+about: A template for uploading a new image.
 title: ''
-labels: ''
+labels: 'image'
 assignees: ''

----

-* URL:
-* Title:
 ---